 • Beneficiary (field 1.13) is the legal entity who is ultimately at risk of making a loss on a transaction or position.
 In repo, the Beneficiary is very likely to also be the Reporting Counterparty, in which case, field 1.13 does not have to be filled in with the LEI of that entity.
 In its final Guidelines of January 2020, ESMA suggests that the two types of entity may differ in the cases of (1) umbrella and sub-fund structures and (2) a "ring-fenced pool" of securities (p.38, paras.155-156).
 However, many umbrella structures seem to be management constructs that do not legally consolidate sub-funds and do not have their own balance sheets.
 And the legal basis of ring-fenced pools is often not clear.
-ESMA seems to have taken a pragmatic approach and recommended that, if sub-funds, ring-fenced pools and similar sub-structures have LEIs of their own, then these LEIs are reported in field 1.13, while the super-structure is reported in field 1.3.
-32 33 Where parties believe they are transacting in their own name on behalf of a Beneficiary that is separate from their own legal entity, they should satisfy themselves that the purported Beneficiary is in fact sufficiently distinct to justify treatment and that the purported Beneficiary should not itself report or be reported as the Reporting Counterparty.
+ESMA seems to have taken a pragmatic approach and recommended that, if sub-funds, ring-fenced pools and similar sub-structures have LEIs of their own, then these LEIs are reported in field 1.13, while the super-structure is reported in field 1.3.38 39 Where parties believe they are transacting in their own name on behalf of a Beneficiary that is separate from their own legal entity, they should satisfy themselves that the purported Beneficiary is in fact sufficiently distinct to justify treatment and that the purported Beneficiary should not itself report or be reported as the Reporting Counterparty.

-32 Asset pools and other segregated parts of a legal entity may possess rights and obligations that provide them with sufficient independence from the legal entity to be eligible for an LEI (Recommendation 8 of the FSB's 2012 report on "A Global Legal Identifier for Financial Markets").
+38 Asset pools and other segregated parts of a legal entity may possess rights and obligations that provide them with sufficient independence from the legal entity to be eligible for an LEI (Recommendation 8 of the FSB's 2012 report on "A Global Legal Identifier for Financial Markets").

-33 But note that the legal entity which is the super-structure should be recognized in the report made by the counterparty in Table 1, field 11, Other3, Reporting Counterparty.
+39 But note that the legal entity which is the super-structure should be recognized in the report made by the counterparty in Table 1, field 3, Reporting Counterparty.

-- Agent Lender (field 1.18) is usually defined in the context of the repo market was originally restricted to securities lending (Table 2, field 4, Type of SFT = SLEB), but was extended by ESMA to include repurchase transactions (Table 2, field 4, Type of SFT = REPO), although not buy/sellbacks (Table 2, field 4, Type of SFT = SBSC).34 In the context of the repo, an Agent Lender could be seen as a legal entity who is employed as an agent to transact repurchase transactions (but not reverse repurchase transactions or buy/sell-backs --- in in other words, the lending of securities in an economic sense) on behalf of one or more client funds to each of whom it owes a fiduciary duty.
-35 But However, in its final Guidelines of January 2020, ESMA expressly extended the definition of an Agent Lender to include agents lending cash on behalf of client funds (see the next section).
-Where an Agent Lender signs a GMRA and Agency Annex, or similar agreement, with each counterparty collectively on behalf of a group of clients (the single agreement is taken to legally represent a bundle of separate but identical agreements between the counterparty and each client).
-The Agent Lender then negotiates and transacts repos collectively with a borrowing counterparty on behalf of some or all of its clients and then divides up ("allocates") the transaction into separate transactions between the borrowing counterparty and each of the individual clients.
-The counterparty and clients take risk on each other but the Agent Lender, who is not a principal in such an agency repo, is not exposed.
-Any fund on behalf of whom an Agent Lender transacts is a Reporting Counterparty and probably also the Beneficiary, although this field will not need to be filled in if the Reporting Counterparty and the Beneficiary are the same entity.
-The Agent Lender has no reporting obligation under SFTR.
-It will not be the Entity Responsible for the Report nor is it likely to be the Report Submitting Entity but will be likely, in practice, to be asked to provide information to those entities so that they can complete their reports as is the Agent Lender will be the only source of the identities of the client funds and the allocations to them.
-See recommendation 1.3. - Agent lending cash.
-An asset manager or investment manager who lends cash as an agent through reverse repos on behalf of client funds is not lending securities, so it was previously assumed that such an agent could not be reported as an Agent Lender (field 1.18), as this is nominally defined in terms of lending securities.
-The Investment Association has recommended that, in this situation, the manager should be identified as a Broker (field 1.15) but the manager's role does not fit ESMA's definition of a Broker and there was no consensus among its members.
-In its final Guidelines of January 2020, ESMA specified that "an entity that facilitates, arranges or otherwise participates but not on a principal basis nor on its own account, in the conclusion of an SFT, either on the loan or the collateral side, and acts on behalf of a client, should not be defined as a counterparty but as either broker, agent lender, tri-party agent or CSD participant, as applicable" (p.9, para.13).
-This definition bringsguidance allows fund managers lending cash (as well as securities) on behalf of client funds into the definition of to be reported as either a Broker or an Agent Lender (given that the other types of entity are obviouslyclearly not appropriate).
-It is recommended that such agents are reported as Agent Lenders.
-See recommendation 4.3.
-Note that, if the agent is an asset or investment manager to whom portfolio management has been delegated by the fund management company which has ultimate control over the fund, the asset or investment manager becomes the Report Submitting Entity (field 1.2), unless the fund management company expressly retains that role or unless the operational task of reporting is outsourced to a third party service provider.
-The fund management company is the Entity Responsible for the Report (field 1.10).
-The fund is the Reporting Counterparty (field 1.3) and, in the case of repo, will probably also be the Beneficiary (field 1.13), although this field will not need to be filled in if the Reporting Counterparty and the Beneficiary are the same entity.
-It means that the name "agent lender" could be applied beyond those entities who have traditionally been called agent lender in the securities lending market to entities acting as agents in repos, for example, investment managers, and could also apply to the lending of cash.
-37
+Agent Lender (field 1.18) was originally restricted to securities lending (Table 2, field 4, Type of SFT = SLEB), but was extended by ESMA to include repurchase transactions (Table 2, field 4, Type of SFT = REPO), although not buy/sell-backs (Table 2, field 4, Type of SFT = SBSC).40 In the context of the repo, an Agent Lender could be seen as a legal entity who is employed as an agent to transact repurchase transactions (in other words, lending securities in an economic sense) on behalf of one or more client funds to each of whom it owes a fiduciary duty.41 However, in its final Guidelines of January 2020, ESMA specified that "an entity that facilitates, arranges or otherwise participates but not on a principal basis nor on its own account, in the conclusion of an SFT, either on the loan or the collateral side, and acts on behalf of a client, should not be defined as a counterparty but as either broker, agent lender, tri-party agent or CSD participant, as applicable" (p.9, para.13).
+This guidance allows fund managers lending cash (as well as securities) on behalf of client funds to be reported as either a Broker or an Agent Lender (the other types of entity are clearly not appropriate).
+It means that the name "agent lender" could be applied beyond those entities who have traditionally been called agent lender in the securities lending market to entities acting as agents in repos, for example, investment managers, and could also apply to the lending of cash.42